JwL-01/JwL-01/README.md

 - 💬 Ask me about your favourite video game
 - ⚡ Fun fact: I am an avid snowboarder and gym enjoyer

-I'm excited about connecting with fellow professionals who share my passion for gaming and technology, and I look forward to discovering new possibilities and forming meaningful connections on Linkedin.
+I'm excited about connecting with fellow professionals who share my passion for gaming and technology, and I look forward to discovering new possibilities and forming meaningful connections.
 Thank you for taking the time to learn more about me.

 <!--
 **JwL-01/JwL-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.